gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy shouted back.
 "We'll have to walk after that."

-The snow field below her looked exactly like a sim but was completely different.
-She finally understood why people wrote poetry about flying, and why they said that of all the machines had taken away from humanity, this was the loss that hurt the most.

 The makeshift motor burned out the next time they tried to use it, but lasted long enough for them to catch the wind.
 Antarctica rolled away behind them.
 Iffy's shoulders began to ache, then to burn.
-The straps they were tangled in dug in to her triceps.
-She'd have bruises,
-but whatever else happened,
-she swore she would find a way to fly again.
+She'd have bruises where the straps dug in to her triceps, but whatever else happened, she swore she would find a way to fly again.

-After one last lift from a thermal rising off a stretch of exposed rock they began a long, slow descent.
+After one last lift from a thermal rising off a stretch of exposed rock they began a long, slow descentc
 "Get ready!"
 Edson shouted.
 Iffy grabbed the strap with one numb hand and let go with the other so that she was half beside and half behind him.
-The parawing's little motors whined in protest as they reshaped it to adjust for the shift in weight.
+The parawing's little motors whined in protest it reshaped itself to adjust for the shift in weight.
 Ten seconds…
 Five…